 Along with regular services, DART also operates on-demand, door-to-door paratransit services for senior citizens and persons with disabilities.
-DART Paratransit is available to the area for persons unable to drive on their own, with prior notification.
+DART Paratransit is available to the area for persons unable to ride one of DART's other services, with prior notification.